pjtunstall/filler/README.md

 You can exit the game at any time with Ctrl+C, or press escape to exit the visualizer.

-## Questions
+## FAQ

 ### Can pieces be rotated?

 Apparently not.
 There's no way to express it to the game engine.

-### Exit strategy
+### Should your bot exit after playing its final move?

-Should your bot exit after playing its final move?
 No. Indeed, it's perfectly possible to get stuck while your opponent continues to play and yet you win on points because your opponent didn't have enough space.

-### Negative coordinates
+### Can you send negative coordinates?

 Sometimes it might be necessary for a player to send negative numbers as the coordinates of the piece (i.e. its top-left cell).
 Not all legitimate moves can be expressed otherwise, given the possibility of pieces such as